ierhyna/goods-catalog/readme.txt

 * French (thanks to Bertrand)
 * You can send me translation for your language, and I'll add it to the release.

+= Contributing and reporting bugs =

+You can contribute code and localizations to this plugin via GitHub: https://github.com/ierhyna/goods-catalog

 == Installation ==

 * Download plugin in .zip archive and install in Console.